brujoloco/BankSlotsFU-/README.md

    git clone https://github.com/your-repo/BankSlotsFu.git

-2. Move the BankSlotsFu folder to your WoW AddOns directory:
+2. If you prefer to do it manually move the BankSlotsFu folder to your WoW AddOns directory:

-   World of Warcraft\Interface\AddOns\
+   World of Warcraft Folder \Interface\AddOns\

 3. Restart World of Warcraft and enable BankSlotsFu in the AddOns menu.